50 Crazy Celebrity Facts You Won't Believe Are True

 They'll buy plane tickets for their hats.

 When U2 lead singer and activist Bono arrived in Italy for a charity concert in 2003 and realized he left his favorite hat, a black trilby, back in London, he did what any reasonable person would do.
 He did the concert without the hat.
 Ha, no, just kidding!
 According to a profile in The Telegraph, he paid $1,200 for the hat to be flown to him, on a first class seat on British Airways.
-Because obviously Bono’s hat needs more legroom than you.
+Because obviously Bono's hat needs more legroom than you.

 They think an octopus and two cobras sound like great pets.

 Is there anything we could add to make this sound more ridiculous?
-Yes, as CNBC reported, Nicolas Cage one dropped a cool $150,000 on a pet octopus He also reportedly owned two Albino King Cobra snakes as pets, paying $275,000 for the trio.
-He also bought an antidote, since King Cobras are an especially venomous species of snake and he didn’t want to die immediately if he ever got bit.
+Yes, as CNBC reported, Nicolas Cage one dropped a cool $150,000 on a pet octopus He also reportedly owned two Albino King Cobra snakes as pets.
+He also bought an antidote, since King Cobras are an especially venomous species of snake and he didn't want to die immediately if he ever got bit.
 He eventually gave them to a zoo.
-And for more bizarre silliness, check out the 20 Worst Celebrity Statues Ever Created.

 Their bodies are haunted.

 Pop singer Kesha claimed she was "very serious" when explaining her haunted body to talk show host Jimmy Kimmel in 2013.
 "It's a problem," she explained.
 "I was told I had dead people in me so I called my hypnotherapist.
 So then she said she had to exorcise my body.
 And then I got a ghost meter to read it, just beeped at my [privates]."

 They insure their body parts.

-Rihanna’s legs are both insured for $1 million.
-But that’s nothing compared to Julia Robert’s smile, which is insured for a staggering $30 million.
-Also: Dolly Parton’s breasts are insured for $600,000, while Kylie Minogue’s butt is insured for $5 million.
-Yes, that’s just the beginning.
+Rihanna's legs are both insured for an alleged $1 million.
+But that's nothing compared to Julia Robert's smile, which is reportedly insured for a staggering $30 million.
+Also: Dolly Parton's breasts are insured for $600,000, while Kylie Minogue's butt is insured for $5 million.

 They tailor their diets to their bodily smells.